"My message is that we have to stop focusing on women; fix the system instead!

 It is these everyday logistics that have eventually become the consistent theme in the doctoral candidate’s project.

-A key question has been: who is it who can be a top official in sport with this intense everyday work?
+A key question has been: Who is it who can be a top official in sport orginasations with this intense everyday work?

-Sogn asks whether it is then possible to get as equal and diverse an organisation as sport so wants to have.
+Sogn wonders whether if it is even possible to get an orginasation that is as equal and diverse as they want to be.

 “Far from everyone can or wants to have this ground crew.
-The result is that it is a very homogeneous group that can be at the top of Norwegian sport.”
+This results in a very homogeneous group that can be at the top of Norwegian sport.” she says.

 Many power struggles

 The complex organisation of sport also comes into play here.
 A top official has to pay attention to many different stakeholders.
-Towards elite sport and with it the commercial market, the great breadth, children and young people and volunteers.
+Towards elite sport and with it the commercial market, as well as recreational sport, children, and young people and volunteers.